Eureka Rebellion in popular culture: Film and television

 To date, there have been four motion pictures made on the subject of the Eureka Rebellion.
+None have been financially successful.
 The first, Eureka Stockade, was a silent 1907 film directed by Arthur and George Cornwell and produced by the Australasian Cinematograph Company.
 It was the only second feature film made in Australia (the first being the 1906 production, The Story of the Kelly Gang).
 However, not all the footage has survived, so the duration of the film is unknown.
 It was described by The Age as "one of the best shown ... highly educational."
 The film was first screened on 19 October 1907 at the Melbourne Athenaeum.
 The film impressed critics of the time and was found to be a stirring portrayal of the events surrounding the Eureka Stockade, but it failed to connect with audiences during the two weeks it was screened.
 The surviving seven-minute fragment (stored at the National Film and Sound Archive) shows street scenes of Ballarat.
 Other scenes in the lost reels of the film were believed to have included gold seekers leaving London, issuing of licences, licence hunting, diggers chained to logs and rescued by mates, diggers burning Bentley's Hotel, the rebellion, building the stockade, troops storming the stockade and the stockade in ruins.

 The Loyal Rebel, also known as Eureka Stockade, is an Australian silent film made in 1915.
 Directed by Alfred Rolfe, it starred Maisie Carte, Wynn Davies, Reynolds Denniston, Charles Villiers, Percy Walshe, Jena Williams, and Leslie Victor as Peter Lalor.
 It is a largely fictional account that portrays Peter Lalor as the main character.
 It is considered a lost film.